bennywong3/1340_gp114/README.md

 ### **6. Release a table automatically**

-If there are customers occupied for too long like the example above, and the user enter character **Y**, the program will automatically let those groups leave.
+If there are customers occupied for too long like the example above, and the user enters character **Y**, the program will automatically let those groups leave.

-The next output for previous example is as follows:
+The next output for the previous example is as follows:
 ```
 Your choice(Y/N): Y
 --------------------